 Because trace minerals like magnesium,zinc, and biotin also affect hair, it's a good idea to take a daily multivitamin.

 Sometimes there are genetic factors such as male pattern baldness and female pattern baldness that can play a role.
-Occasionally, thyroid disease and hormonal issues may also cause changes or loss of hair.
+Occasionally, thyroid disease, anemia, other autoimmune disease and hormonal issues may also cause changes or loss of hair.